shriram-jagan/pyminiweather/README.md

     mode="same",
 )[:, :, 2:-1]
 ```
-Note that for the NumPy backend, we use the `convolve` API from SciPy since NumPy does not support convolution of two-dimensional arrays. cuNumeric, on the other hand, does support convolution of two-dimensional arrays.
+Note that for the NumPy backend, we use the `convolve` API from SciPy since NumPy does not support convolution of two-dimensional arrays. cuPyNumeric, on the other hand, does support convolution of two-dimensional arrays.
 Both the backends require the `kernel` to be of the same dimension as the array, so the one-dimensional kernel is extended to two-dimensions.
 Note that the shape of the two-dimensional `kernel` will be different for both x- and z- directions since there will be a non-unit stride in the z-direction.

 <!-- [THIS PARAGRAPH NEEDS A REWRITE]